luizbgomide/EclipsePhase2e-ptbr/src/04/28-traits.md

 **▲ Ego Trait • CP Bonus: 2**

 You are either poor, bioconservative, or like to live dangerously.
 You do not have any sort of backup insurance or similar arrangement.
-If you die, your stack's retrieval and your ego's re-instantiation is entirely dependent upon the circumstances and GM.
+If you die, your stack’s retrieval and your ego’s re-instantiation is entirely dependent upon the circumstances and GM.
 You may be brought back with significantly lower MP or be permanently dead.

 ### Non-Human Biochemistry